Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get permissions for a user across all databases,' providing a specific verb and resource.
-The tool name and context distinguish it from siblings like sec_rolePermissions and sec_userRoles.
+The description clearly states 'Get permissions for a user across all databases' with a specific verb and resource.
+It distinguishes from sibling tools like sec_rolePermissions and sec_userRoles by focusing on user permissions across databases.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.